cure-lab/HiBug/README.md

 # HiBug
 This repo is the implementation of [HiBug: On Human-Interpretable Model Debug](https://openreview.net/pdf?id=4sDHLxKb1L).
 HiBug is a data centric tool for investigating bugs in visual deep learning, such as rare cases in dataset, model's correlation on visual feature.
-For more details, please
 ![Workflow](hibug.png)

 ## Features